 A tummy tuck, also called an abdominoplasty, is a surgical procedure that removes excess skin and fat in your abdomen.
-Many tummy tucks also repair separated or weakened abdominal muscles to create a more toned and smooth profile.
+Most tummy tucks also repair separated or weakened abdominal muscles to create a more toned and smooth profile.

 Some of the things that can lead to a protruding or sagging abdomen and the decision to pursue a tummy tuck include: